JuanPinguin/TemplateHotUpdate/README.md

 # Hot Update
 Instructions to setup the project
-First install HybridCLR
+First make sure HybridCLR is installed
-Going on top bar HybridCLR > Installer... > Install Then Follow PDF instructions in assets.
+Going on top bar HybridCLR > Installer... > Install (if you see "installed version:" with a number is already installed) Then Follow PDF instructions in assets.

 Instructions of what are we doing behind the scenes: